Ebba Brahe: Later life

-After her husband's death in 1652 she successfully petitioned Queen Christina I of Sweden to found the city of Jakobstad in Finland, named in honor of her late husband.
+After her husband's death in 1652, she successfully petitioned Queen Christina I of Sweden to found the city of Jakobstad in Finland, named in honor of her late husband.
 A street in Jakobstad, Ebba Brahe Esplanaden, has been named after her.

 In fiction

-A play, Gustav Adolf och Ebba Brahe, was written about Ebba Brahe by Gustav III of Sweden, composed by Johan Henric Kellgren, which was performed in the Gripsholm Castle Theatre in 1785; the play presents her son Magnus Gabriel De la Gardie as the son of the king.
+A play called Gustav Adolf och Ebba Brahe was written about Ebba Brahe by Gustav III of Sweden.
+It was composed by Johan Henric Kellgren and was performed in the Gripsholm Castle Theatre in 1785; the play presents her son Magnus Gabriel De la Gardie as the son of the king.
 The play was performed at the Royal Swedish Opera in 1787 with Franziska Stading as Ebba Brahe.

 Family

-Her marriage with Jacob produced 14 children, seven of whom lived to maturity.
-None of her children are believed to have been fathered by King Gustavus Adolphus.
+Ebba's marriage with Jacob produced 14 children in just 19 years, but only half of her children lived to mature adulthood: